-When women join forces, a lot can be accomplished.
+When women join forces, a lot can be accomplished, it is said.
 Take the example of Lailavati Devi, a Swachhata Didi) from Mamta Self Help Group (JSLPS-SHG) of Barkadih gram panchayat in Manika block of Latehar district in Jharkhand.
-She motivated women to join hands for the cause of sanitation so much so that they were willing to be trained in construction of toilets.
+She motivated women to join hands for the cause of sanitation, so much so that they were willing to be trained in construction of toilets.
 Their efforts ensured that the whole community had access to toilets which they call Izzat Ghar or house of dignity.

 Situated in the naxal belt, Latehar is home to two of the highest waterfalls namely Lodh Falls and Lower Ghaghri Falls and the Betla National Park.
 It is one of the country’s 250 most backward districts and one of the 24 districts in Jharkhand that is currently receiving funds from the Backward Regions Grant Fund Programme.